matter-labs/zksync-web-era-docs/docs/api/js/utils.md

 #### `REQUIRED_L1_TO_L2_GAS_PER_PUBDATA_LIMIT`

+The current required gas per pubdata for L1->L2 transactions.
 Any amount is possible for L1->L2 transactions because the cost per gas is adjusted.

 ```ts
 export const REQUIRED_L1_TO_L2_GAS_PER_PUBDATA_LIMIT = 800;